 - Achieved summary judgment on trade secret claim.
 OFS v.
 LADWP et al, No. BC 589967 (LA.
 Sup.
 Ct.
 2017).

-- Successfully represented media client in connection with privacy claims arising from broadcast.
+- Defeated privacy claims brought against media client arising from broadcast and prevailed on appeal.
 P.S. v.
-Scripps Media, Inc., No. D070266 (CA Ct.
+Scripps Media, Inc., 2017 Cal.
+App.
+Unpub.
+LEXIS 2971 (CA Ct.
 App.
 2017).

-- Successfully compelled arbitration in putative class action and later prevailed on appeal.
+- Compelled arbitration in putative class action and later prevailed on appeal.
 Andermann v.
 Sprint Spectrum LP, 785 F. 3d 1157 (7th Cir.
 2015).

-- Obtained summary judgment on trademark and unfair competition claims.
+- Secured summary judgment on trademark and unfair competition claims and prevailed on appeal.
 Webceleb, Inc. v.
-Proctor & Gamble, Co. et al., No. No. 12-56943 (9th Cir.
+Proctor & Gamble, Co. et al., 554 Fed.
+Appx.
+606 (9th Cir.
 2014).

-- BNA Insights, September 10, 2013
+- BNA Insights, 09.10.2013

-- Communications Lawyer, Volume 26, Number 3, July 2009
+- Communications Lawyer, Volume 26, Number 3, 07.2009

-- Media Law Resource Center, December 2008
+- Media Law Resource Center, 12.2008

 - Media, Privacy and Defamation Law Committee Newsletter, Fall 2008

 J.D., Stanford Law School, 2005, Order of the Coif, Editor-In Chief and Articles Editor, Stanford Technology Law Review